maliMirkec/personal-website/site/articles/my-third-year-of-freelancing.md

 - develop websites,
 - use Vanilla JavaScript, and
 - think React is overused.

-> “I like to think that I am fair, and I give every client a chance to convince me why I should work on their project.”

 The other reason why I reject proposals is that the client and I are not fit.
 Here are the most common reasons: